UnicornChance/literate-octo-parakeet/CONTRIBUTING.md

-# Welcome to the [NAME] UDS Capability
+# Welcome to UDS Core

-Thank you for your interest in this Defense Unicorns UDS Capability!
+Thank you for your interest in Defense Unicorns UDS Core!

-This document describes the process and requirements for contributing to this UDS Capability.
+This document describes the process and requirements for contributing to this UDS Core repo.

 ## Table of Contents